1. WHEN DID YOU FIRST DISCOVER THAT YOU HAD THE ABILITY TO EAT COMPETITIVELY?

 4. HOW DO YOU PREPARE FOR CONTESTS?
-I rarely train, but if I am totally unfamiliar with the kind
+I don't.
+For the first 2 years, if I was totally

-unfamiliar with the kind of food I will be eating, I will sometimes practice my speed for 1 or 2 minutes--usually no more.
-It's not healthy to consistently
+unfamiliar with the kind of food I was to be eating, I would sometimes practice my speed for 1 or 2 minutes, but, since 2005

 5. IS EXERCISE A PART OF YOUR TRAINING REGIMEN?
 I do aerobic exercise up to 2 hours

 a day, 5 days per week.
 I'm also very physically active on my job--little sitting down or standing around--which helps keep

 my metabolism "revved up."

 6. HOW LONG DOES IT TAKE YOUR BODY TO RECOVER AFTER A CONTEST?
 I guess I'm fortunate

 in that my body will have digested what I eat within 8 to 12 hours.
 By the next day--or late that same day--I'm usually "good

 7. WHAT MAKES A COMPETITIVE EATER THE BEST IN THE FIELD?
 Successful competitive eating involves the combination

 of both mental and physical qualitiess.
 Mentally, eaters need to be focused on the task at hand.
 You also have to have faith

 in your abilities.
 Physically important assets are stomach capacity, jaw strength, and hand speed.

 8. WHAT ARE YOUR

 a.
-Acme Oysters:
+Acme Oysters: 47 dozen

-47 dozen (564) in 10 minutes.
+(564) in 8 minutes.

 Maine Lobsters: 11.4 pounds of Lobster meat (44 soft shell lobsters -- from the shell) in 12 minutes.

-lbs (of meat eaten off the bone) in 12
+d.
+Buffalo Wing Festival Chicken Wings: 6.43 lbs (of meat eaten off the bone) in 12

 f.
-La Costena Jalapeno Peppers: 250 1/2 in 9 minutes.
+La Costena Jalapeno Peppers: 250 1/2 in

 g.
 Crawfish: 6.5 lbs in 10 minutes.

 h.
-Downtown Atlantic Cheesecake: 11 pounds
+Downtown Atlantic Cheesecake: 11 pounds in 9 minutes.

 i.
-84 Lumber Baked Beans: 8.4 pounds in 2' 47
+84 Lumber Baked Beans: 8.4 pounds in 2' 47 seconds.

 j.
 Zocalo's Tacos (Soft-shell Chickem): 48 in 11 minutes.